theeglitch/Thee-Glitch-s-Bubble-Tea-Stand/README.md

 # Thee Glitch's Bubble Tea Stand
-Cost calculator that takes user input for tea base, tea add-ons, and loyalty membership.
+Cost calculator that takes user input for tea base, tea add-ons, and loyalty membership and outputs the total cost of the beverage.
+Simply copy and paste the code in your favortite Python interpreter and run it.

-Click the Open Preview button above for a more readable view of these instructions.

 ## Requirements
 - You will write a function with the input and outputs specified below.